gytis-ivaskevicius/flake-utils-plus/README.md

 - [`lib.exportPackages self.overlays channels`](./lib/exportPackages.nix) - Similar to the overlay generator, but outputs them as packages for the platforms defined in `meta.platforms`.
 Unlike overlays, these packages are consistent across flakes allowing them to be cached.
 - `pkgs.fup-repl` - A package that adds a kick-ass repl.
 Usage:
     - `$ repl` - Loads your system repl into scope as well as `pkgs` and `lib` from `nixpkgs` input.
-    - `$ repl /path/to/flake.nix` - Same as above only that it loads specified flake.
+    - `$ repl /path/to/flake.nix` - Same as above but loads the specified flake.

 # How to use #